Introduction

 Whilst I was at it, I’ve changed the Mainline Freight train to use SD70ACe 1072 instead of 1067.
 These are two Bachmann engines that have proven quite resilient and successful over the years.
 I recently cleaned 1072 and it’s running fine after a good cleanup of the wheel power pickup.

 UP 9538 is currently an experiment.
-I want to give them a few weeks to evaluate how well they behave in automation.
-The engines use a more modern TCS Wow Diesel, with a fairly capable “current keeper” capacitor as can be seen in this loco chassis image.
+I want to give them a few weeks to evaluate how well it behaves in automation.
+The engine uses a more modern TCS Wow Diesel, with a fairly capable “current keeper” capacitor as can be seen in this loco chassis image.

 However when reading the TCS decoder manual, I was glad to find out that CV 242 can be used to disable the Audio Assist feature, CV 117 can be used to disable the Pagination mode feature, and CVs 238 and 241 can be used to disable the unnecessary Dual Functions.
 I tried that on the programming track, and it made the DCC decoder much more predictable to use, and it works adequately with my automation program.